 Contact Paul Davis for all your property damage needs.
-(225) 408-0390 or (844) 263-4732
+(225) 408-0390

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you can.

-- Keep a listing of any and all household goods or personal belongings that you have discarded and receipts for any expenses you incur in protecting your home.
+- Keep a listing of any household personal belongings or goods that you have thrown out and receipts for any expenses you incur while protecting your home.

-- Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+- Are you sure your house is safe?
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Air Conditioning: Turn on your air conditioner to assist drying in summertime or in humid areas of the country.
+- Air Conditioning: Turn the air conditioner on to speed updrying in summertime or in humid areas of the country.

-- Floors: Remove as much standing water as possible, using a mop or towels.
-(Don’t use a vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Do not use the vacuum cleaner.)